-These barriers make it especially important to work on one of the strategies that the health plans are implementing; namely, to ensure that clients receive C&TC Checkups.
+The primary strategy that the health plans are implementing currently is to improve screening of all children by ensuring that all clients receive C&TC Checkups.
 Table 5 identifies various strategies the plans are implementing, or considering addressing for the barriers identified in Table 4.